-The Administrative Assisting diploma program is designed to train Gwinnett College students to seek entry-level positions in the office administration or secretarial field.
-The Administrative Assisting graduate may work as a secretary, receptionist, executive assistant, or administrative assistant, after coursework is completed.
-The school’s externship phase of the Administrative Assisting training program will allow Gwinnett College students to apply the skills learned during the classroom training.
+The Administrative Assisting diploma program trains Gwinnett College students to seek entry-level positions in the office administration or secretarial field.
+Graduates may work as a secretary, receptionist, executive assistant, or administrative assistant after coursework is completed.
+The school’s Administrative Assisting program externship will allow Gwinnett College students to apply the skills learned during the classroom training.

-Gwinnett College classes prepare receptionist that sit near the entrance of the office to greet customers as they enter the establishment.
+Gwinnett College classes prepare receptionist who sit near the office entrance to greet customers as they enter the establishment.
 The receptionist may be the first person a client sees when they enter the organization.
-Classes teach them to keep a pleasant demeanor while being the face of the organization.
-It also teaches the receptionist how to make sure the organization runs smoothly and visitors are taken care of while they are visiting employees within the organization.
+Classes teach them how to keep a pleasant demeanor while being the face of the organization.
+It also introduces the receptionist how to ensure the organization runs smoothly and visitors are taken care of while visiting employees within the organization.

 Your Administrative Assisting diploma program will include the following courses:

 - Microsoft Office